orbeon/orbeon-forms-doc/configuration/advanced/run-modes.md

 For a quick introduction, see also this [blog post](http://blog.orbeon.com/2012/05/run-modes.html).

-## Availability

-This feature is available in builds starting Orbeon Forms 4.0.

 ## Configuration

 The run mode is configured in the web application's web.xml file: